facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 Finally, the `RTNCenteredTextCls` is another static method used to retrieve the correct instance of the class at runtime.

 :::caution
-Differently from Native Components, Fabric requires to manually implement the `updateProps` method.
+Differently from Legacy Native Components, Fabric requires to manually implement the `updateProps` method.
 It's not enough to export properties with the `RCT_EXPORT_XXX` and `RCT_REMAP_XXX` macros.
 :::

 ### Android